mohnkhan/Conversational-Search/README.md

 ```

 This structured approach is much clearer than writing a single, long paragraph and often leads to more accurate and well-formatted responses.

-## How to Run This Solution

-1.  **Configure API Key:**
-    *   This application requires a Google Gemini API key.
-Obtain your key from [Google AI Studio](https://ai.google.dev/).
-    *   Set the key as an environment variable named `API_KEY` in your deployment environment.
-Most features, like search and image generation, will use this key.

-2.  **Run the Application:**
-    *   This project is a standard static web application.
-Deploy it to your preferred hosting service or run it with any local static file server.

-3.  **Enable Video Generation:**
-    *   The `/create-video` feature uses the Veo model, which requires a billed API key.
-    *   When you first use this command, a pop-up will appear prompting you to select an API key from a Google Cloud project where billing is enabled.
-This is a secure, one-time setup step within the app.